Herb of the Year for 2023: Ginger ( (Zingiber officinale). Named by the International Herb Association

 April 10: Arbor Day.
 First observed in 1872, in Nebraska.
 Planting trees helps us tackle the climate crisis.

 April 11: Licorice Day.
 A cup of licorice tea, anyone?
 An immune-system booster, licorice helps to protect against upper respiratory infections.

 April 16: National Stress Awareness Day.
 Soothing choices: a cup of mint tea, a relaxing scented bath, and one of the Cottage Tale mysteries.

 April 22: International Earth Day.
 Please.
-Let’s not get so focused on our immediate challenges that we forget the crisis facing our planet.
+Let’s not get so busy with our daily to-do lists that we forget the crisis we’ve created on our planet.

 April 23: St. George’s Day.
-Keep an eye peeled for fleeing dragons!
+Watch for fleeing dragons!

 April 25: National Zucchini Bread Day.
 (Nice, but in April?
 Doesn’t this belong in July, when zukes are coming out our ears?)

 April 28: Maryland was admitted to the Union on this day in 1788.
 Its state flower: the black-eyed Susan.

 April 29: On this day in 1796, Amelia Simmons’ American Cookery was published, the first cookbook by an American author.

 A weed is a plant whose virtues have not yet been discovered.—Ralph Waldo Emerson